Interactive learning to help you advance your skills and knowledge for smart and advanced manufacturing.

 img of a screen with code on it

-Computation and Visualization
+IE 0405: Computation and Visualization

 Data Management Platform (DMP) concept.
 Businessman suit point